mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 * Calendar icon – Hovering over the icon shows the following defined dates of the initiative lifecycle:
     * **Intake** – This is the date when the initiative is accepted based on business requirements.
     * **Start** – This is the date when the first actions are taken to start implementation.
-    * **Go-Live** – This is the date when the apps are expected to be up and running.
+    * **Go-Live** – This is the date when the app (or apps) is expected to be up and running.
-* Icon of the linked apps – If there is only one linked app, clicking an icon shows the information about the app.
+* Icon of the linked apps – If there is only one linked app, clicking the icon shows the information about the app.
 If there are multiple apps or no linked apps, the icon is not clickable.
 * Avatar of the initiative owner – Hovering over the avatar shows the name of the initiative owner.
 * Ellipsis button (**...**) – Clicking this button opens a menu that enables you to [edit](#edit-delete-initiative), [archive](#archive-initiative), or [delete](#edit-delete-initiative) the initiative.